MartinWebDev/Terem-Weather/README.md

 If you were ever to make changes to your underlying data structure then your interfaces would become outdated anyway and are therefore unnecessary.\
 Interfaces have only been created for items which could in theory be swapped and replaced without affecting other areas of the code,
 ie: the point of interfaces 👍

+I decided to forego the use of an IOC container and instead just do all my dependency inversion by hand.
+This is partly for simplicity, and partly as I don't really have any strong feelings towards any particular system.

+Additionally, I have also done all data mapping by hand as well.
+We could simplify the code a lot by using something like AutoMapper, but again for simplicity I have just done it manually.